 As a state advocate, you will engage public officials and policymakers in a variety of ways, urging their support for critical Alzheimer's legislation and policy changes.
 You may choose the level of engagement that suits you, whether that is sending emails to your elected official, posting updates on social media, or meeting in person with an elected official in your community or in the state capital.

 If you are interested in Advocacy Volunteer opportunities, please contact Karen Clond at firstname.lastname@example.org.

 Education Opportunities Include:

 Represent the Association at health fairs and other community events!
 Our friendly volunteers distribute information about Alzheimer's disease and answer questions about Association activities.

 Often people are not aware of the many ways that the Alzheimer's Association can help them and their families as they navigate this disease.
 Our goal is to spread the word about our support and services to as many physicians, faith communities, and other outlets as possible.
 You can help by sharing information with your physician's office, congregation, membership group or other organization.
 Our staff can provide you with materials and messaging for the group that you are trying to reach.

 Alzheimer's disease is all around us.
 The power to stop it is within us.
-To learn more about these volunteer opportunities, please contact Katherine Rivard at email@example.com
+To learn more about these volunteer opportunities, please contact Erik Wray at email@example.com